owjd03/tp/docs/DeveloperGuide.md

 **Use case: U5.
 Tag a client into groups**

+**Precondition:**

-**Precondition: 1.
-FA is logged into the app
+1. FA is logged into the app
-                2. Target client is in the list** **MSS**
+2. Target client is in the list

+**MSS**

 1. FA requests to list clients